-COMMONWEALTH OF INDEPENDENT STATES INTERNATIONAL INTELLECTUAL PROPERTY ALLIANCE (IIPA) 2011 Special 301 Report on Copyright Protection and Enforcement
+COMMONWEALTH OF INDEPENDENT STATES

+INTERNATIONAL INTELLECTUAL PROPERTY ALLIANCE (IIPA) 2012 SPECIAL 301 REPORT ON COPYRIGHT PROTECTION AND ENFORCEMENT

-IIPA recommends that the following five Commonwealth of Independent States (CIS) countries - Belarus, Kazakhstan, Tajikistan, Turkmenistan and Uzbekistan - should be placed on the Watch List for 2011.
-All but Kazakhstan were on the Watch List in 2010; Kazakhstan was not listed in 2010, and we believe should be elevated to the Watch List for 2011.
-All five countries are failing to comply with existing bilateral and/or multilateral treaty obligations to provide adequate and effective protection and enforcement - in each country report we specify the details of the deficiencies.
+IIPA recommends that the following five Commonwealth of Independent States (CIS) countries - Belarus, Kazakhstan, Tajikistan, Turkmenistan and Uzbekistan - should be placed on the Watch List for 2012.
+All but Kazakhstan were on the Watch List in 2011; Kazakhstan was not listed in 2011, and we believe should be elevated to the Watch List for 2012.
+All five countries are failing to comply with existing copyright treaty or trade agreement bilateral and/or multilateral obligations to provide adequate and effective protection and enforcement.
+In each country report we specify the details of the deficiencies.

-Each of the five countries, of course, have their own copyright laws, treaty accessions and ratifications, and variances in other issues.
-However, IIPA has combined the reports of these five countries into a single report because the overwhelming majority of issues in each country are based upon similar bilateral agreements (negotiated and signed separately) with the United States in the mid-1990s, and, they have similar legal reform and enforcement scenarios.
+Each of the five countries, of course, has its own copyright laws, treaty accessions and ratifications, and bilateral trade agreement obligations with the United States, and its own variances in other issues.
+However, IIPA has combined the reports of these five countries into a single report because the overwhelming majority of issues in each country are based upon similar bilateral trade agreements (negotiated and signed separately) with the United States in the mid-1990s, and, they have similar legal reform and enforcement scenarios.
 The U.S. trade agreements conferred Normal Trade Relations (then known as "Most Favored Nation") on each country in exchange for a series of legal reforms, treaty accessions, and ratifications which have, to date, not been met.

-The details of the recommended legal reforms, treaty accessions and ratifications, and enforcement obligations for each of the five countries - Belarus, Kazakhstan, Tajikistan, Turkmenistan and Uzbekistan - is set out below in the individual country reports.
+The details of the recommended legal reforms, treaty accessions and ratifications, and enforcement obligations for each of the five countries - Belarus, Kazakhstan, Tajikistan, Turkmenistan and Uzbekistan - are set out below in the individual country reports.